-Hydroflattening of closed water bodies was performed through a combination of automated and manual detection and adjustment techniques designed to identify water boundaries and water levels.
-Boundary polygons were developed using an algorithm which weights lidar-derived slopes, intensities, and return densities to detect the water's edge.
-The water edges were then manually reviewed and edited as necessary.
+Hydroflattening of closed water bodies was performed via manual detection and adjustment techniques designed to identify water boundaries and water levels.
+Boundary polygons were manually digitized to define the water's edge.

 Once polygons were developed the initial ground classified points falling within water polygons were reclassified as water points to omit them from the final ground model.
 Elevations were then obtained from the filtered lidar returns to create the final breaklines.
-Lakes were assigned a consistent elevation for an entire polygon while rivers were assigned consistent elevations on opposing banks and smoothed to ensure downstream flow through the entire river channel.
+Lakes were assigned a consistent elevation for an entire polygon.

 Water boundary breaklines were then incorporated into the hydroflattened DEM by enforcing triangle edges (adjacent to the breakline) to the elevation values of the breakline.
 This implementation corrected interpolation along the hard edge.
-Water surfaces were obtained from a TIN of the 3-D water edge breaklines resulting in the final hydroflattened model.
+Water surfaces were obtained from a TIN of the 3-D water edge breaklines resulting in the final hydroflattened model (Figure 4).